freddolino-lab/ipod/README.md

 a final set of results.
 Intermediate files are typically the results of individual pipeline steps (e.g., running `bowtie`).
-The final results will be written to the directory specified in `general -> out_prefix` option of the configuration-level configuration file.
+The final results will be written to the directory specified in each condition-level configuration file at `general -> out_prefix`.
-Within that directory, the files of typical interest are:
+Within the output directory defined in `general -> out_prefix`, the files of typical interest are:

-############################## UPDATE THIS LIST!!!!!!!! ###################
+* `OUTPREFIX_chipsub_mean.bedgraph` --
-* `OUTPREFIX_v6rz_chipsub.gr` -- .gr file containing the robust Z-scores after ChIP subtraction.
+    bedgraph file containing the estimate of the mean robust Z-scores after ChIP subtraction.
     This is the most commonly used output in practice.
+* `OUTPREFIX_rzchipsublog10p_mean.bedgraph` --
-* `OUTPREFIX_v6rzlog10p_chipsub.gr` -- .gr file containing the log10p-scaled robust Z-scores, effectively yielding p-values assuming a standard normal null distribution
+    bedgraph file containing the log10p-scaled robust Z-scores, effectively yielding p-values assuming a standard normal null distribution
+* `OUTPREFIX_IPOD_vs_inp_lograt_mean.bedgraph` --
-* `OUTPREFIX_ipod_vs_inp_lograt.gr` -- .gr file of the IPOD/input log ratios, prior to subtraction of RNA polymerase occupancy
+    bedgraph file of the IPOD/input log ratios, prior to subtraction of RNA polymerase occupancy
+* `OUTPREFIX_CHIP_vs_inp_lograt_mean.bedgraph` --
-* `OUTPREFIX_chip_vs_inp_lograt.gr` -- .gr file of the RNA Polymerase ChIP/input log ratios
+    bedgraph file of the RNA Polymerase ChIP/input log ratios
+* If your experimental design included paired sample types (i.e., your chip, ipod, and input data came from the same sample of a culture), then for each of the above files, a file will be genereated for each replicate with the same information.

 # Example data

-To provide a test case that illustrates the full set of inputs needed to apply the IPOD-HR analysis tools in a nontrivial case, we distribute a bundle referred to as `IPODHR_MINIMAL_TEST.tbz` which contains the complete directory structure and raw reads needed to process an IPOD-HR experiment; in this case, all data are taken from WT MG1655 growing in log phase in either rich or minimal media.
-The full test data set can be downloaded [here](https://drive.google.com/file/d/1xLwPvE8YA_B0rv4rKdZfpqIx9dmP-b2W/view?usp=sharing).
-Users will find examples for all required configuration/input files, and can also run the complete analysis of the test data set by entering the sample data directory and calling
+To provide a test case that illustrates the full set of inputs needed to apply the IPOD-HR analysis tools in a nontrivial case, we distribute a bundle referred to as `IPODHR_MINIMAL_TEST.tbz` which contains the complete directory structure and raw reads needed to process an IPOD-HR experiment;
+in this case, all data are taken from WT MG1655 growing in log phase in either rich or minimal media.
+The full test data set can be downloaded [here](exdata).
+Users will find examples for all required configuration/input files, and can also run the complete analysis of the test data set by entering the sample data directory and calling.

-`python {SRC_PATH}/drivers/run_all.py all_conditions.txt`
+`python {SRC_PATH}/drivers/run_all.py main.conf`

 Where {SRC_PATH} indicates the location of the analysis code distributed here.

 Included in our sample data distribution are gold standard files for the final results generated by running the pipeline, obtained using our development environment.
-The results obtained from a test run by calling
-`make diff`
-which will display the magnitude of the differences between the files generated in your run, and those present in the gold standard files.
+The results obtained from a test run by calling `make diff`, which will display the magnitude of the differences between the files generated in your run, and those present in the gold standard files.
 Both the RMSD and MAX differences **should** be zero if the software environment has been appropriately reproduced.

 Note that while the data sets used in this test case are relatively small, they still are designed to provide a non-trivial working example, and will likely take several hours to run on a decently powerful workstation.

 ## Singularity Use